When is the winter solstice this year? What does it mean? Is it the shortest or longest day?

 The winter solstice occurs in December, and in the northern hemisphere the date marks the 24-hour period with the fewest daylight hours of the year.
 That is why it is known as the shortest day of the year, or the longest night of the year.

 Since the Earth is tilted on its axis, the arc the Sun moves through during the day will rise and fall across the year as the Earth’s pole points either towards or away from the Sun.

 The winter solstice occurs at the minimum point for the northern hemisphere, when the Sun is lowest in the sky.

 At this time, the Earth's North Pole is pointing away from the Sun (which is why it is so much colder in the northern hemisphere).
 For people living in the southern hemisphere, the South Pole is pointing towards the Sun, making it summertime 'Down Under'.

 How long is the shortest day of the year?

-The actual moment of the solstice in 2020 will occur around 10.02am in the UK, but most people concentrate on the whole solstice day, which has been recognised by holidays and festivals in many cultures all over the world.
+The actual moment of the solstice in 2021 will occur at 3.59pm in the UK, but most people concentrate on the whole solstice day, which has been recognised by holidays and festivals in many cultures all over the world.